andreasfloros/Draw2D-Reimplementation/README.md

 ### Half-implemented features
 - Zoom: Currently this has been commented out from the Sheet Messages (Ctrl+Minus/Ctrl+Plus) due to incomplete implementation.
 Ctrl+Minus and Ctrl+Plus do work by themselves with regards to zooming but when zoomed in or out other features (e.g. selection) don't work.
 - Menu/Catalogue: This requires extension for using the complete set of available symbol .
 This has not yet been done as it wasn't required for demoing functionality.
 Symbols for this can be added in the Symbol init function in the list SheetSymbol.
+- Small bugs:
-- Small bug: Creating a wire and then undoing with Ctrl+Z leaves the wire-creating animation on canvas.
+1. Creating a wire and then undoing with Ctrl+Z leaves the wire-creating animation on canvas.
+Can be worked around by either pressing redo to make the created wire reappear and delete that wire or by starting to create another wire by dragging on a port.
 Probably not hard to fix but figured out last moment.
+2. Scroll without moving the mouse at all does not update mouse coordinates.
+Example: Scroll without moving the mouse, immediately start dragging to create selectionBox, view the scroll offset between actual mouse position and displayed mouse position.
+(Delay of one view call).
+Probably hard to recreate in practice due to condition to not move the mouse at all, but even if done, goes away after any view call (any action)

 ## Interface Documentation
 General documentation for module interaction as well as module specific interface documentation can be found in the doc folder.
 There is a seperate .md file for each module besides a general_description.md file for more general/non-module-specific information.